 5. Princeton University – PhD in Engineering, Natural Sciences, Public Policy

-Princeton provides full funding for all PhD students from day one Home to the Princeton Plasma Physics Lab (PPPL) and leading public policy institutes Strong partnerships with NASA, National Science Foundation, and global think tanks PhD graduates move into government roles, academia, and top industry research labs
+Princeton provides full funding for all international PhD students from day one Home to the Princeton Plasma Physics Lab (PPPL) and leading public policy institutes Strong partnerships with NASA, National Science Foundation, and global think tanks PhD graduates move into government roles, academia, and top industry research labs

 Field